 Prof. Dr. Moritz Diehl, Tommaso Sartor, Jochem De Schutter

 Every participant will be offered an individual project by us.
-Group work is possible if the project allows for a clear separation of tasks and provides a feasible amount of work for all participants.
+Group work is possible and suggested, the project then should allows for a clear separation of tasks and provides a feasible amount of work for all participants.
 Also self-chosen projects are generally possible, but need to be discussed in advance.

-Participants are expected to work independently and hand in weekly reports via Email (submission deadline Mondays 23:59).
+Participants are expected to work independently and hand in weekly reports.
 We will offer office hours and meetings as needed.

 We recommend a successful participation in one or more of the following courses prior to this lab: